deck-monsters/deck-monsters/MONSTERS.md

 ```
 ==================================
-| 🌟  Puriel
+| 🌟  Mariuk
 ----------------------------------
 |
 | A stone gray weeping angel.
 On
-| meeting it one might form the
+| meeting him one might form the
 | following three impressions:
-| that it was Welsh, that it was
+| that he was Scottish, that he
-| intelligent, and that it was
+| was intelligent, and that he
-| frutier than a treeful of
+| was frutier than a treeful of
 | monkeys on nitrous oxide.
 |
 | Type: Weeping Angel
 | Class: Cleric
 | Level: beginner | XP: 1
-| ac: 6 | hp: 31/31
+| ac: 8 | hp: 29/29
 | dex: 6 | str: 4 | int: 7
 | +1 to hit
 | -1 to damage